-The Company has historically maintained two accounts receivables securitization arrangements.
-The net cash funding from the sale of accounts receivable was neither a use of cash nor a source of cash during 2021.
+The Company maintains an accounts receivables securitization arrangement through a wholly-owned special purpose entity ("SPE").
+The Company previously had a second arrangement which terminated on August 30, 2021.
+The net cash funding from the sale of accounts receivable was neither a use of cash nor a source of cash during 2022 or 2021.